 - Volt hasn't launched yet, so we can't evaluate any of its products or services.

-- Volt is definitely designed for tech savvy customers.
-Volt won't have physical branches, so anyone who needs a face-to-face connection should look for a more traditional bank.
+- Volt is designed for tech-savvy customers.
+It won't have physical branches, so anyone who needs a face-to-face connection should look for a more traditional bank.

 Volt lender profile

-- Volt was founded in 2017 by Steve Weston and Luke Bunbury, who both have experience working for large Australian banks like St.George and NAB.
+- Volt was founded in 2017 by Steve Weston and Luke Bunbury, who both have experience working for large Australian banks such as St.George and NAB.

-- Volt uses the Temenos Digital Banking software suite to power its banking platform.
-This is cloud-based software that is compatible with open banking requirements.
+- Volt uses the Temenos digital banking software suite to power its banking platform.
+This is cloud-based software compatible with open banking requirements.

 - Products are currently being tested in Volt Labs and are not available to the general public yet.
 Volt plans to launch savings accounts and transaction cards before launching loans.